 - 1-1/2 cups Apple cider vinegar – with the "Mother" in it

 - 4-1/2 cups apple cider – good quality

 Every ingredient with a link was selected by me to make it easier for you.
 I may receive a small affiliate commission if you buy something through my links.
 Thank you! ❤️

-Place the vinegar and the apple cider in a crock or jar make sure the crock does not have lead based paint and is food grade.
-It should hold at least a gallon with enough extra room for air circulation.
+- Place the vinegar and the apple cider in a crock or jar.
+Make sure the crock does not have lead-based paint and is food grade.
+It should hold at least six cups with enough extra room for air circulation.

-Cover the opening with a cloth or cotton tea towel.
-Place in a warm spot (68 to 70 F) for 1 to 2 months.
+- Cover the opening with a cloth or cotton tea towel.
+Place in a warm spot (68 to 70°F) for 1 to 2 months.
 Check it occasionally and sniff it.
-It will gradually take on a distinct vinegar smell and you will notice a slight film on the top.
+It will gradually take on a distinct vinegar smell and you will notice a slight film (the culture) on the top.

 - When the mixture tastes and smells like vinegar, pour off all but 1½ cup of the vinegar saving some to make more vinegar if you'd like.
 Place vinegar in airtight bottles.